batteringram-dev/tf-docker-flask/README.md

-# Docker Containers with Terraform
+# Docker Container with Terraform

 ### Overview
 This project utilizes Terraform to manage the small infrastructure of this application.
 This application demonstrates the deployment of a Flask application on localhost when run.
 It is then dockerized by building an image using Docker.